Reasons Why You’re Not Seeing Changes in Your Physique

 If gaining muscle mass was easy, everyone would be walking around with 21-inch arms.
 Some people think getting a gym membership and hitting the weights a couple of times a week will buff them up.

 Wrong expectations while joining the gym is the reason why most people drop out without seeing any changes in their physiques.
-If you have been working out for some time, but don’t see any positive changes in your body, this is the article for you.
+If you have been working out for some time, but don’t see any positive changes in your body, we will identify the key reasons here why you are not seeing effective changes in your physique.

 Bodybuilding will test your physical and mental strength.
 You can’t expect to transform your physique in a single week – or even in a month for that matter.
 You’ll be changing your physique one rep at a time.